 Data collection:

 Data recorded on Performa, including demographic characteristics and clinical features.
-Results of investigation will be recorded.
+The results of the investigation will be recorded.

 Exclusion criteria:

 Women were excluded if they had FBS ≥92 mg/dl, SBP ≥140 mmHg, DBP ≥90 mmHg-and ultrasound-based gestational age >14 weeks, or who were previously diagnosed with diabetes mellitus.